Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * ModuleStudio automatically searches for updates on startup.
 You can control in preferences whether only stable releases are included or also continuously incoming updates are considered, too.
 * Help search also includes results from documentation of Symfony, Doctrine and Twig.
 * Updated to Eclipse Neon.2 (4.6.2).
-* ModuleStudio brings the required Java 8 environment along and can therewith also be used on systems without Java or with obsolete Java versions.
 * Removed import of xml files created from old old pntables files (#829).

 ### DSL / Modelling language changes